-In addition to the requirements outlined previously, the following general recommendations must be considered when installing a SLP99UHV furnace:
+In addition to the requirements outlined previously, the following general recommendations must be considered when installing a SLP99DFV furnace:

 - Place the furnace as close to the center of the air distribution system as possible.
-The furnace should also be located close to the chimney or vent termination point - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace. - When the furnace is installed in an unconditioned space, consider provisions required to prevent freezing of condensate drain system. - Please consult the manufacturer of your evaporator coil for their recommendations on distance required between the heat exchanger and their drain pan.
-Adequate space must be provided between the drain pan and the furnace heat exchanger.
+The furnace should also be located close to the chimney or vent termination point. - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace. - When the furnace is installed in an unconditioned space, consider provisions required to prevent freezing of condensate drain system.